obitouka/InstagramPrivSniffer/README.md

 <br>

 ## DISCLAIMER :
+> [!WARNING]

-This tool neither bypasses any security measures nor Instagram’s policies.
+> This tool neither bypasses any security measures nor Instagram’s policies.
 It uses Instagram’s [Collaboration feature](https://help.instagram.com/3526836317546926).

+> [!CAUTION]
-> ⚠️ **Created for educational purposes only, so please use it ethically.
+> **Created for educational purposes only, so please use it ethically.
 The author is not responsible for any misuse.**

 <br>

-## Contributing
+## CONTRIBUTING :
 If you wish to contribute, please read the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file.

 <br>

 ## LICENSE :
 Licensed under the [MIT License](LICENSE) © 2025 [obitouka](https://github.com/obitouka).
 You are free to use, modify, and distribute this project, provided that you **include the original copyright and license notice**.